 Hotels Around Sleeping Bear Dunes National Lakeshore

-For those who want to blend their rugged, adventurous tour with simple comforts and luxuries, there are a couple of hotels near the national park, including:
+For those who want to blend their rugged, adventurous tour with simple comforts and luxuries, there are a couple of hotels near the Michigan national park site, including:

 - Empire Lakeshore Inn — This clean, comfortable and charming boutique hotel is located in Empire near the entrance to Sleeping Bear Dunes National Lakeshore.
 It’s one of the most convenient options for hotels near the park.